 - Heavily camouflaged plumage, particularly for females, though males may have bold coloration and markings that are useful for attracting mates and courtship displays

-- Large broods of precocial chicks that are able to leave the nest shortly after hatching, though they remain under parents' guidance for several weeks
+- Large broods of precocial chicks that are able to leave the nest shortly after hatching, though they remain under parents' guidance for several weeks or months

 - Generally non-migratory ranges or very limited migration due to their less developed flight abilities and reluctance to fly